-The CSA STAR program comprises two primary components:
+The CSA STAR program17 comprises two primary components:

-- CSA STAR Certification: This entails an independent third-party evaluation of a cloud service provider's security controls against the CSA Cloud Controls Matrix (CCM) and other recognized industry standards like ISO/IEC 27001.
-Achieving CSA STAR Certification indicates that a cloud service provider has implemented robust security measures and practices. - 2.
-CSA STAR Attestation: Here, CSPs self-assess their security controls against the CSA CCM and publicly disclose the results of their assessments.
-This allows transparency into a provider's security posture and enables customers to make informed decisions about utilizing their services.
+- 1. CSA STAR Certification: This entails an independent third-party evaluation of a cloud service provider's security controls against the CSA Cloud Controls Matrix (CCM) and other recognized industry standards like ISO/IEC 27001.
+Achieving CSA STAR Certification indicates that a cloud service provider has implemented robust security measures and practices. - CSA STAR Attestation:18 The CSA STAR Attestation is a collaboration between CSA and the AICPA19 to provide guidelines for Certified Public Accounts (CPAs) to conduct SOC 2 engagements using criteria from the AICPA (Trust Service Principles, AT 101) and the CSA CCM.
+The STAR Attestation provides rigorous third party independent assessments of cloud providers.